fuyunezu/osc/README.md

-UIConfigpy is used to create a configuration file with a format of json
+UIConfigpy is used to create a configuration file with the format of json